luomus/laji-pygeoapi/openshift/README.md

 ## Deleting All Resources

-If you need to remove the dev (or virva-dev) version to save resources, you can delete all resources with this command
+If you need to remove the dev (or virva-dev) version to save resources, you can delete all resources that are associated with that version with this command

 ```
 oc delete all,configmap,secret,pvc,serviceaccount,role,rolebinding --selector version=dev